-A graphical representation of the iHMM structure is provided in Figure~\ref{fig:ihmm}, where the hierarchy between $\bm{\beta}, \bm{\pi}_k$ and $\boldsymbol{\theta}_k$ captures the sharing of regimes across transition rows while allowing an unbounded number of latent states.
+Figure~\ref{fig:ihmm} provides a graphical representation of the iHMM structure, where the hierarchy between $\bm{\beta}, \bm{\pi}_k$, and $\boldsymbol{\theta}_k$ captures the sharing of regimes across transition rows while allowing an unbounded number of latent states.